Posted on 7 Comments

 Piecing with Knit Fabrics

-After looking for inspiration on Fit for Art’s Pinterest board for Knit tops, I opted to try piecing on the diagonal using a tested technique.
-You may have seen these pieced Tabula Rasa Knit tops at a trunk show or in our booth which were crafted using our rolled edge seam technique — sewing the seams on the outside of the garment with a rolled edge stitch on the serger.
+After looking for inspiration on Fit for Art’s Pinterest boards for knit tops, I opted to try piecing on the diagonal using a tested technique.
+You may have seen these pieced Tabula Rasa Knit tops at a trunk show or in our booth which were crafted using our rolled edge seam technique—sewing the seams on the outside of the garment with a rolled edge stitch on the serger.
 You will also find samples featuring this technique in the Photo Gallery on sheer and cotton jackets; look for detailed instructions in Swing Variations for the TRJ.

 The first step was to trace off the Front and Back patterns and divide them into the pieces in the design.
 A seam allowance was added at each cut and then the Front and Back laid out together to check for accuracy.
 Each new piece is carefully marked with a grain line for ease of layout and cutting and labeled with its assigned location and fabric color to help with construction.